Photo by Leon Werdinger

 St. John at Lameshur Bay.
 Directly to the south are Great Lameshur Bay and

-Little Lameshur Bay which are divided by Yawzi Point.
+Little Lameshur Bay which are divided by Yawzi Point (by kristopher).
 Cruz Bay, the main

 community of St. John, is a 45 minute drive (17 miles) from VIERS.
 St. John,